siduction/sidu-manual/data/en/0520-lamp-start_en.md

 ### Other software

-If you are interested in developing websites, you can install a CMS for example, WordPress, Drupal or Joomla, but you should consider our manual pages [LAMP-Apache](./0521-lamp-apache_en.md#apache-setup) and [LAMP-MariaDb](./0522-lamp-sql_en.md#mariadb-setup)for the configuration of the server and MariaDb before.
+If you are interested in developing websites, you can install a CMS for example, *WordPress*, *Drupal*, or *Joomla*, but you should consider our manual pages [LAMP-Apache](./0521-lamp-apache_en.md#apache-setup) and [LAMP-MariaDb](./0522-lamp-sql_en.md#mariadb-setup) for the configuration of the server and MariaDb beforehand.

 ### Status data log files

 **Apache**

-The configuration status of the Apache web server is output with "*apache2ctl -S*".
+The configuration status of the Apache web server can be output with "*apache2ctl -S*".
 The output shows the status without any changes to the configuration immediately after installation.

 ~~~